-This letter means that we have determined that the payment you made with your Choice Strategies Card was not for an allowed expense under your plan.
-Therefore, we are requesting that you refund your account within 30 days to:
+You received this letter because we determined that the payment you made with your Choice Strategies card was not for an allowed expense under your plan.
+Therefore, we are requesting that you refund your account within 30 days.

 Attn: Refunds Department